 Scalloped Hammerhead Facts

-- The attention-grabbing name of Scalloped Hammerhead serves as the most frequently used common name for this fish.
-It’s also known by others, though.
+- The undeniably attention-grabbing name of Scalloped Hammerhead serves as the most frequently used common name for this fish.
+It’s also known by several others, though.
 Those include terms such as the kinky-headed shark, bronze, and southern hammerhead.

 - It received that technical name due to the efforts of the team of Edward Griffith and Charles Hamilton Smith.
-The pair of British naturalists accomplished the first formal acknowledgement of it as a separate and distinct species.
+The highly respected pair of British naturalists accomplished the first formal acknowledgement of it as a separate and distinct species.
 This occurred in 1834.

-- Sadly, however, the population of the remarkable Scalloped Hammerhead appears to be in stark decline.
-This unfortunate trend also seems to hold true throughout the entirety of its range.
+- Sadly, however, the population of the remarkable Scalloped Hammerhead presently appears to be in stark decline.
+This unfortunate trend also seems to hold true throughout the entirety of its known range.
 The IUCN therefore currently lists it as Critically Endangered.

 - The fish faces many threats to its continued existence.
 Previously, this mostly consisted of overfishing, as it was hunted in some regions.
-Due to its fragile population number now, though, it likely faces its greatest danger going forward from climate change.
+Due to its fragile population numbers now, though, it likely faces its greatest danger going forward from climate change.

 Related Articles